 Design Rationale

 All the ImcSigArbn_* functions in the Per2 inside ‘Calc Offs Corrn 10ms Periodic’ block of FDD do the same function with different cals, pims and input signals.
 So they were all clubbed into single function.

+Local Function #1